JeanLucPons/Kangaroo/README.md

 Note on the wsplit option:

 In order to avoid to handle a big hashtable in RAM, it is possible to save it and reset it at each backup.
 It will save a work file with a prefix at each backup and reset the hashtable in RAM.
 Then a merge can be done offline and key solved by merge.
 Even with a small hashtable, the program may also solve the key as paths continue and collision may occur in the small hashtable.
+Note that to perform the merge you will need the expected RAM available, but this can be done on a dedicated host.

 Exemple with a 64bit key:
 ```